Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Methods

 which has a maximum that defines the maximum of the time-evolving GW phase shift.
 The eccentricity that leads to this maximum, referred to as $e_m$, is $e_m \approx 0.95$ (see also \citep{2024arXiv240305625S}) with a corresponding GW peak frequency, $f_{m} = f(e_m)$, that follows from combining Eq. \ref{eq:ae_e1lim} and \ref{eq:fp_rp},

-The value for $f_{m}$ can be below the observable band (see Fig. \ref{fig:dist_dphifp}), and to quantify the maximum measurable value for $\Delta{\phi}$ when the BBH enters the band one therefore needs to rewrite Eq. \ref{eq:AP_Dphi} in terms of $f$ instead of $e$.
+The value for $f_{m}$ can be below the observable band (see Fig. \ref{fig:dist_dphifp}), and to quantify the maximum measurable value for $\Delta{\phi}$ when the BBH enters the band one therefore needs to rewrite Eq. \ref{eq:AP_Dphi_e} in terms of $f$ instead of $e$.
 However, it is not algebraically possible to express $e$ as a function of $f$ using Peters64's relations.
 For this, we therefore need to make an approximation in the limit $e \approx 1$ limit for which we can write Eq. \ref{eq:fmf0_e} as $(f/f_0)^{-2/3} \approx e^{12/19}$ that leads to $e \approx (f_0/f)^{19/18} \approx (f_0/f)$.
 Substituting this into Eq. \ref{eq:AP_Dphi_e} one finds,

-The $\propto f^{-13/3}$ factor correctly defines the asymptomatic limit ($f \gg f_0$), as this is the solution to the well studied circular case \citep{2017ApJ...834..200M}.
+The $\propto f^{-13/3}$ factor correctly defines the asymptotic limit ($f \gg f_0$), as this is the solution to the well studied circular case \citep{2017ApJ...834..200M}.
 Despite the approximation used between $e$ and $f$ above, we find this expression to correctly capture the GW phase shift evolution within a factor of unity of our considered eccentric inspiraling BBH, as a function of $f$ (see also \citep{2024arXiv240305625S}).

-Fig. \ref{fig:evolv_dphif} shows the $\Delta{\phi}(f)$ evolution of the inspiraling BBHs from our data presented in Fig. \ref{fig:dist_dphifp}, with a maximum $\Delta{\phi} > 10^{-2}$ radians evolved using Eq. \ref{eq:AP_Dphi_f} from their initial formation frequency $f_0$, towards higher $f$.
-The dots at the individual peaks are identical to $\Delta{\phi}(e_m)$, $f_m$, and derived from Eq. \ref{eq:AP_Dphi_e} and Eq. \ref{eq:fmf0_e} (the slight offsets are due the approximations we here made for $\Delta{\phi}(f)$).
-As seen, several of the BBH sources that peak at low $f$ are still able to enter higher frequency bands but with a smaller $\Delta{\phi}$.
-Irrespective of 3G GW detectors (ET, CE) will operate down to $1$ or $5$ Hz, this clearly shows that GW sources will enter, or even form in 3G GW detectors, and possibly also in current LVK-detectors with a significant GW phase shift.
+To summarise, given $r_0$ and $R$ for each individual scattering, one can now estimate the maximum GW phase shift $\Delta{\phi}(e_m)$ using Eq.~\eqref{eq:AP_Dphi_e} and the corresponding $f_m$ using Eq.~\eqref{eq:fmf0_e}.